levpay/releaser/README.md

 ## Dependancy

-It strongly depends on `goreleaser` CLI to build your apps.
+It strongly depends on git and [goreleaser](https://goreleaser.com/) CLI to build your apps.

 ## Why